nesathanozturk/getir-clone/README.md

 - React JS
 - Tailwind for styles
-- Icons for Material UI
+- Icons for React Icons
+- Slider for React Slick

 ## Quick Start